 The UK Association for Science Discovery Centres and the National Environment Research Council are to work on a programme of activities that will explore the importance of environmental science in helping us understand our changing world.

 Operation Earth is a two-year long national programme that will engage, inspire and involve school age children and their families with NERC’s world-leading environmental science research.
 The programme will highlight the relevance of contemporary environmental science issues to everyone’s daily lives and to society’s future.
 It will be led by ASDC and three development partners – Dynamic Earth, Eden Project and Natural History Museum – with scientific expertise from NERC.

 Catalyst is thrilled to be helping deliver this project in conjunction with Techniquest Glyndwr.

 The project will involve a series of exceptional hands-on activities, experiments, public shows and meet-the-expert sessions for children and families across the UK.
 They include a planet Earth costume with its very own ice cap, a real-life experiment to demonstrate ocean acidification, sensors to measure air quality and microscopes to explore living things.

-This project is due to launch in February 2018
+This project launched in February 2018